GuillaumeDesforges/imgsrch/README.md

     * `cmake .. && make`
     * Build the doc : `make doc`
 4. Test
+    * unit tests can be run with command `make test`i
+5. Demo
-    * `./clustering` should print a kmeans and kmeanstree 2D test
+    * `./clustering` prints a kmeans and kmeanstree 2D test
-    * `./img img_test` should show a picture, press a key and it will show picture with SIFT keypoints, press key again to quit
+    * `./img img_test` shows a picture, press a key and it will show picture with SIFT keypoints, press key again to quit
-    * `./index` should try to look for pictures in ../database/ and load its images, then train a kmeanstree based on the descriptors of the images, and finally compare images descriptors ressemblance with one of the image.
+    * `./index` tries to look for pictures in ../database/ and load its images, then train a kmeanstree based on the descriptors of the images, and finally compare images descriptors ressemblance with one of the image.
-    * `./serialize` should train a KMeans, serialize its means, deserialize into another KMeans
+    * `./serialize` trains a KMeans, serialize its means, deserialize into another KMeans